radiusxyz/bolt/guides/mainnet-genesis/README.md

 - `<your-rpc-url>` is the URL of the Ethereum RPC node you are using
 - `<your-operator-private-key>` is the private key of the operator account you are using

+This will unlink your Symbiotic operator from the bolt middleware.

 ## Symbiotic Operators
 > [!NOTE]
 > You need to be a registered Symbiotic operator in order to proceed.